-We are currently in the midst of an interesting trend.
-We now see child actors and/or their parents taking what they perceive as proactive measures in the realm of publicity, that they believe will increase their childís career opportunities.
-We have some concerns, and thought it was time to take a closer look at this current phenomena that many people might just accept as the normal routine behavior.
+We are currently in the midst of an interesting time in history.
+Thanks to technology, everyone *thinks* they have access to levels of the industry that they never did before.
+Some go one step further, and think they can exert more control, or drive their career with this new access.
+We now see child actors and/or their parents taking what they perceive as proactive measures in the realm of publicity, that they believe will increase their child’s career opportunities.
+We call this “manipulative marketing” because it isn’t authentic.
+It is an attempt to manipulate decision makers into thinking you have an authentic body of work.
+We thought it was time to take a closer look at this current phenomena that many people might just accept as the normal routine behavior.
+Here are three examples:

 IMDb Starmeter Manipulation

-While this is not a new concept, small parent groups have been "clicking" each otherís childrenís IMDb page hoping to affect a lower Starmeter number for years.
-Now the entire process is becoming big business, with multiple services offering to "lower your Starmeter" for $40/month.
+While this is not a new concept, small parent groups have been “clicking” each other’s children’s IMDb page hoping to affect a lower Starmeter number for years.
+Now the entire process is becoming big business, with multiple services offering to “1250 views a week to lower your Starmeter” for $70/month.

 Remember that true professionals in the industry have many other tools to help them find and request meetings with talent.
 However, for the creative professional, or someone with specific needs, it is possible that IMDb may become a complimentary resource for them.
 There are search options on IMDb whereby a user can select certain criteria and be given a list of the actors who fit the criteria.
 If they have included a Starmeter number range in their criteria, they likely have an idea of the level of experience they are seeking.